Noderrxyz/noderr-landing/LANDING_PAGE_REDESIGN_SUMMARY.md

 The new landing page achieves:

-1. ✅ **Clear Differentiation**: Positions Noderrrr as autonomous trading system, not generic infrastructure
+1. ✅ **Clear Differentiation**: Positions Noderr as autonomous trading system, not generic infrastructure
 2. ✅ **Professional Tone**: Institutional-grade messaging suitable for serious investors
 3. ✅ **Accurate Information**: All technical details verified against official documentation
 4. ✅ **Compelling Narrative**: Tells a story from problem → solution → how it works → participation